flynn248/CollectionViewTest/README.md

 This should allow an added `PanGestureRecognizer` to be recognized and then allow gestures to still pass to the `CollectionView` for selection and scroll events.

-**Once an update is conducted, this section will be updated to reflect the results.**
+**Once a test is conducted, this section will be updated to reflect the results**.

+## Known Issue
+Clicking in the `CollectionView` will send a new `ScrollEventArg` with a `MotionEventAction` of either `Down` or `Up`.
+Sending these are useful to allow the View to handle when a scroll event is about to start or when it ends.
+However, this has the potential to cause issues depending on the desired behavior since this will fire **no matter which event was originally triggered**.